TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/3. Main Plot Analysis Module/Live Current Source Density/Functions/README.txt

 % 16.
 PlotEvent: char from Main window, 'Events' to show that events are plotted and potentially part of the current data window being analysed
 % 17.
 DataType: char, either 'Preprocessed Data' or 'Raw Data' to analyse
 % for the raw or preprocessed GUI dataset
+% 18.
+CurrentActiveChannel: vector with double of currently active channel
+% (app.ActiveChannel)

 % Output:
 % 1. currentClim: global clim - either unchanged from previous csd plot if